 5. Improved Health

-Ever notice that you start picking up habits that your partner does, and they do the same?
+Ever notice that you pick up habits that your partner does, and they do the same?

 If your partner’s health choices are poor, however, don’t fret.

 6. Reduced Risk of STDs

 This should be a no-brainer, but it’s definitely a plus, especially if you’ve both been tested and cleared.

-7. Be Yourself
+7. Being Yourself

-One of the best advantages of being in a relationship is that you can be yourself around your partner.
+One of the best benefits of being in a relationship is that you can be yourself around your partner.

 Amy Brunell, a psychology professor at Ohio State University Newark, says, “If you’re true to yourself, it is easier to act in ways that build intimacy in relationships, and that’s going to make your relationship more fulfilling.”

 Whenever you look at the face of the person you love deeply and passionately, certain areas of the brain are stimulated.

-One such study by PBS found that people are happier when they’re with others, rather than being alone.
+One such study by PBS found people are happier when they’re with others rather than being alone.

 9. Spending the Rest of Your Lives Together

-Should you ever decide to get engaged to your one and only, you should prepare yourself for a lifetime of great memories and moments.
+Should you ever decide to get engaged to your one and only, prepare yourself for a lifetime of significant memories and moments.